apache/incubator-taverna-common-activities/README.md

 # Apache Taverna Common Activities

-Launcher for running
+Common Activities to be invoked as part of
 [Apache Taverna](http://taverna.incubator.apache.org/) workflows.

-Note that except for command line parsing, this module relies on other [Apache Taverna modules](http://taverna.incubator.apache.org/code) for the actual workflow execution.
+Note that this module relies on other
+[Apache Taverna modules](http://taverna.incubator.apache.org/code) for the actual workflow execution.